22 August 2018.

 However, when done in the traditional manner, drinking Asturian cider is something of a spectacle.

-Holding the bottle high above their head, the server tips about an inch of cider in a slow, gurgling stream into the glass waiting beside their hip which is promptly thrown back by the drinker in one swift gulp.
+Holding the bottle above their head, the server tips about an inch of cider in a slow, gurgling stream into the glass held beside their hip which is promptly thrown back by the drinker in one swift mouthful.

 As you may expect, this rather entertaining process does leave plenty of cider splattered on the ground, but it’s not just for show.
 It helps to aerate the drink which is why it is customary to down it quickly, so as to not let those bubbles disappear.